 Bonnie is aggressive when it comes to her food bowl.
 If you put your hands near her bowl when she is eating, she will bite.
 She does not react if you walk around her while she eats or stand over her while she is eating.
 She only reacts if she fears you will take her food.
 On the other hand, Bonnie does not react at all to other dogs being near her food or bowl.
-She is also very polite when treats are being passed out.
-She will sit patiently until it's her turn for a treat (which is last in her foster home).
+She is also very polite when treats are being passed out and will sit patiently until it’s her turn.

 Now that we’ve addressed the negatives, let us tell you all the wonderful things about Bonnie…

 Bonnie walked into her foster home as if she had always lived here.
 She’s house-trained and will pretty much go outside to potty on command.
 She is crate-trained.
 She LOVES meeting people, and she gets along great with other dogs.

 When she first moved in, she was not inclined to sit on the sofa next to us, but preferred to lay in a bed on the floor or underneath a table or chair near us.
 Now she definitely wants to be on the sofa with us.
 She generally follows us from room to room, finding a comfortable spot nearby.

 Bonnie is leash-trained and enjoys walks (though sometimes she prefers to be carried like a princess).
 She is very curious about the people she sees along the way, but she tends to ignore other dogs.
 Even if her foster-sibs are all barking, Bonnie remains calm.

 Bonnie sleeps through the night, pretty much without moving, at our feet on our bed.

 Bonnie has accompanied her foster mom on a few home visits and was delightful.
 She captures and melts the hearts of everyone she meets.
 Bonnie travels beautifully in her crate and really enjoys car rides.